-With planned interfaces due in October, the company's wired in-wall touchscreens will control Aprilaire thermostats and Honeywell security systems, the company explained here at the CEDIA Expo.
+With planned interfaces due in October, the company’s wired in-wall touchscreens will control Aprilaire thermostats and Honeywell security systems, the company explained here at the CEDIA Expo.
 Control of additional brands is in the works.
-A Multilink bridging module also due in October will connect the company's first wireless ZigBee in-wall dimmers and lamp modules to vNet's wired lighting system and wired in-wall touchscreens.
-The ZigBee interface, intended for retrofit installs, enables installers to expand a previously installed wired vNet lighting system without tearing up walls.
+A Multilink bridging module also due in October will connect the company’s first wireless ZigBee in-wall dimmers and lamp modules to vNet’s wired lighting system and wired in-wall touchscreens.
+The ZigBee interface, intended for retrofit installs, enables installers to expand an already installed wired vNet lighting system without tearing up walls.

-The HVAC interface will cost a minimum of $1,000, enabling HVAC control from five touchscreens, to $4,500 for HVAC control from 40 touchscreens.
+The HVAC interface will cost a minimum of $1,000, enabling HVAC control from five touchscreens, to $4,500 for control from 40 touchscreens.
 The security interface will cost the same.

 The company’s ZigBee lineup consists of one- to four-button wall dimmers at a suggested $180 to $265, a $230 lamp dimmer, $250 lamp switch, and $330 Multilink module.
 In the first quarter, the company plans to offer a ZigBee module with RS-232 and IR ports, a timer module, and an input/output module.

 In other product enhancements, the company plans by year’s end to offer CCTV monitoring to its touchscreens, which will display IP-based video from select security cameras, including Panasonic models.
 By year’s end, the company also plans to deliver on-demand weather reports to the touchscreens.